Class Act (French TV series)

 Class Act (Tapie) is a French drama miniseries, that debuted on Netflix on 13 September 2023, after being presented at Canneseries in April 2023.
+The miniserie won the 2024 British Academy Television Award for Best International Programme.

 Plot

 In the mid-1960s, Bernard Tapie went into business.
 This ambitious man will develop numerous projects and businesses, launch into singing as well as sport and politics.
 Although he experienced many successes, he also suffered serious failures.